catness/100-days-of-code/log.md

 * Fixed a few bugs (e.g. canceling "edit report" from the calendar was returning to the main activity, not to the calendar), and layout problems.

+### Day 10: 2019-05-10

+* Refactored both report list activities to eliminate duplicate code.

+* Implemented swipe on the empty calendar days.

+* Removed the Paged adapter on the main screen (it didn't work as expected, and there's no need for it as the Calendar page is more convenient), and added a setting for the max number of reports to show.